 RISE is uniquely qualified to serve our unsheltered community since many of our colleagues have a shared lived experience and have overcome life trauma connected to poverty.
 We have compassionate relationships with those we serve while providing guidance and developing life skills.
-RISE does not assume the role of an institution when interacting with an individual.
-RISE staff and volunteers develop personal relationships which provide needed moral support and the opportunity for growth.
+RISE does not assume the role of an institution when interacting with an individual, rather we developed peer relationships which provide needed support and the opportunity for growth.

 In partnership with Washoe County HSA, we provide shelter and wrap around services for 138 women, 38 families, 28 seniors, and all of their animal companions every day.
 The facility is newly remodeled to provide an appealing place for temporary residents.
 RISE advocates operate these homes 24/7 and support the residents as they work toward their goals.